-Here are a few things to do in Amsterdam that will make you fall in love with the European summer:
+Once you’ve found your accommodation at one of the best hostels in Amsterdam, here are a few amazing ways to fill in your trip that will make you fall in love with the European summer:

 Hire a Bike

 Nothing says Amsterdam like cycling along the canals – it really doesn’t get more iconic than that!

 Summer in Amsterdam is the best time of year to really take in the beauty of the city, and cycling makes it even better by keeping yourself fit at the same time — win-win huh?
 Amsterdam is full of bike lanes, making it very easy to manoeuvre no matter your experience.